axel-kaliff/dotfiles/README.md

 - config topgrade (and add auto-upgrades)
 - vscode and extensions
 - keymapping
+    - shortcut for pressing left in kitty to autocomplete
 - change editor to nvim (both in shell and broot)
 - change backup flatpaks to append instead of full replace
 - git config (name, email, git config pull.rebase false)
+- zotero